 In our day-to-day life, we handle lots of situations where we need a proper arrangement and management of data.
 Sometimes we have to handle with numbers, sometimes facts.
-And this is the time where data handling comes in hand.
+And this is the time when data handling comes in hand.
 It’s always easy to access things in an arranged room than a messed room.
 Like this, always arranged data ease our accessibility and save our time.
 Let’s learn about data management including data recording and organisation.

 Data is a set of or collection of names, numbers, figures, etc that convey some information.
 It can be about anything.
 A data is made based on observations, research or analysis.
-We can record and organize a data in different forms such as tables, charts, pictures, graphs, etc.
+We can record and organize data in different forms such as tables, charts, pictures, graphs, etc.

 A database is an organized set of data.
 It is the collection of tables, schema and other entities.
 The data are basically organized to a reality model that supports processes that need information.

-A database management system is a software application that interacts with user and other applications and the database itself to analyze data.
+A database management system is a software application that interacts with the user and other applications and the database itself to analyse data.
 A main purpose of DBMS is designed to define, create update and administer databases.

-Data integration is the combination of business and technical processes that is used to combine data from different sources into valuable information.
+Data integration is the combination of business and technical processes that are used to combine data from different sources into valuable information.
 A complete data integration solution provides trusted data from different sources.

-Let’s take an example to illustrate how to record and organize a data and their significance.
+Let’s take an example to illustrate how to record and organize data and their significance.